joshjaysalazar/pygame-utility-pack/.github/ISSUE_TEMPLATE/feature_request.md

 # Feature description

 A clear and concise description of the feature you're proposing.
-Explain the problem this feature would solve and how it would benefit users of the Pygame Utility Pack library.
+Explain the problem this feature would solve and how it would benefit users of the Pygkit library.

 ## Proposed solution